West Coast Kitchen Garden

 • Add all ingredients except for 1 tablespoon of balsamic vinegar to a large, heavy bottomed pot.

 • Turn heat up to high and bring mixture to a boil.
-Cook for 45-55 minutes, until mixture thickens and darkens in colour.
+Cook for 20 minutes stirring occasionally to prevent sticking.
+Reduce heat to medium and continue to cook, stirring more frequently until mixture thickens and darkens in colour.
+(Approximately 45 minutes in total.)
 Add remaining tablespoon of vinegar for last 10 minutes of cooking time.

 Test for good thick consistency with a cold plate and spoon or use a candy thermometer and cook until mixture reaches 220°F (105°C).
 (Read about the cold spoon method in the body of the post)